mqttproject/mqttproject/MANUAL.md

 broker = ""
 ```

-The program will try to create a virtual lan under the physical interface given through the interface configuration.
+The program will try to create multiple macvlan interfaces under the physical interface given through the interface configuration.

 ## Example configuration